memotronika/angelas_spanish_vocbulary/README.md

 # angelas_spanish_vocbulary
-reposytory has been creating for not saving all the course stuff on local disc
+repository has been created for not saving all the course stuff on local disc